 While Dujardin specialized in pastoral landscapes, his contemporary Adriaen van Ostade created a lot of artworks depicting scenes of villagers and peasants.
-In this painting, three men and a woman discuss daily matters, and a child eats soup or porridge while a dog looks on.
+In this painting, three men and a woman discuss daily matters, and a child eats soup or porridge while a dog sits and stares.
 Peasant life does not seem at all bad.
-This type of paintings was popular among ‘respectable citizens’ who found the representation of country folk entertaining.
+This type of painting was popular among “respectable citizens” who found the representation of country folk entertaining.

-A poor peasant girl is returning from a walk in the forest with a basket of freshly picked, sweet berries for her mother?
-One might think so.
-Actually, the model for The Strawberry Girl was an aristocrat maiden called Ulrika Charlotta Armfelt.
-It was a popular pastime of 18th century nobility to dress up in peasant costumes, as is the case with the girl in the painting.
+A poor peasant girl is returning from a walk in the forest with a basket of freshly picked, sweet berries for her mother.
+Or at least one might think so.
+Actually, the model for The Strawberry Girl was an aristocratic maiden called Ulrika Charlotta Armfelt.
+It was a popular pastime of 18th-century nobility to dress up in peasant costumes, as is the case with the girl in the painting.
 They idealized a simple, earthy life.
 The girl’s costume shows, however, the striped design which was the fashion of King Gustav III’s times.

 Contrary to The Strawberry Girl, The Goose Girl presents a more realistic take on the peasants’ life.
 Although coming from a privileged background herself, Edith Somerville had an interest in and sympathy for the lives of the villagers and country people of West Cork.
-The child, with her dark eyes and hair and her ragged barefoot attire, resembles the Italian models favoured by French artists in this period.
-In fact, it is a local girl called Mary Ann, who poses for the artist.
+The child, with her dark eyes and hair and ragged barefoot attire, resembles the Italian models favored by French artists in this period.
+In fact, it is a local girl called Mary Ann, who posed for the artist.
 Edith acquired the white goose held by the girl for three shillings.
-With its superb still-life detail, gleaming copper vessels, cabbage and string of onions, The Goose Girl is one of Edith Somerville’s finest early paintings.
+With its superb still-life detail, gleaming copper vessels, cabbage, and a string of onions, The Goose Girl is one of Edith Somerville’s finest early paintings.

-At the end of the nineteenth century The Funen painter H.A.
-Brendekilde created several acerbic social-realist works.
+At the end of the 19th century, the Funen painter Hans Andersen Brendekilde created several acerbic social-realist works.
 At other times he depicted the everyday life of poor people without critical undertones.
 Brendekilde grew up in the countryside and had felt social inequality close to home.
 His masterpiece Worn Out is just the thing for a tragic cover story.
-A day-labourer has collapsed in his field.
-Next to him a woman is screaming of helplessness.
+A day laborer has collapsed in his field.
+Next to him, a woman is screaming in helplessness.
 The picture was exhibited at the Exposition Universelle of 1889 and also at The World’s Columbian Exposition in Chicago in 1893.
 The bourgeois press, on the other hand, considered it melodramatic and overly political.